fromothers/www.maxhallinan.com/posts/_drafts/2018-02-22-learning-the-language-of-functional-programming.md

 ```
 ```

-A language is called "functional" when the language lends itself to the expression of a certain kind of thought.
+A language is called "functional" when the language lends itself to expressing a certain kind of thought.
-You have done functional programming when you have engaged in that kind of thinking.
+You have done functional programming when you have thought that way.
 To the degree that Elm or Haskell or Clojure forces you into this way of thinking, then proficiency with the language can amount to an understanding of the subject.